dmetzler1988-org/converter/README.md

 ## Additional information

 Please write an issue if you found some bugs or you have any further ideas for an converter.

+## Credits

+Thank's a lot to each who is marked here!

+- Steven R. for CSS sharing.
+- This Open Source project is made with [JetBrains - IntelliJ IDEA](https://www.jetbrains.com/?from=ConverterPage)